Top Finance Twitter Accounts to Follow

 #19 – Ian Shepherdson (@ IanShepherdson):

 He is the Chief Economist of Pantheon Macroeconomics.
 He is an econ fact machine and also a Forbes contributor.
-He is very smart guy.
+He is a very smart guy.
 He mixes humor and facts in his tweets.
-If you want to know the current trend of economics, business and finance, you cannot miss his twitter feed.
-You can also check http://www.pantheonmacro.com/ for more information.
+If you want to know the current trend of economics, business, and finance, you cannot miss his twitter feed.
+You can also check https://www.pantheonmacro.com/ for more information.

 It would look very different ex-mining, and the mining capex collapse is almost over. https://t.co/kexwGIjaR2